prithveesh/QuizRT/README.md

 2.) `npm install`

 3.)
-To run the server.
-Please use `npm run start`.
-Application will run on Port number 3000
+To run the server. `Run MongoDB` and `Start Redis` then use `npm run start` Application will run on Port number 3000.

 3.)
 Mongo has been used as DB which is running on mongodb://localhost:27017 and bucket name is `gameBucket` & db name is `GameEngine`